quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-2.md

 ### Cleanup

-When you're finished with the example, instruct Layer0 to delete the environment and terminate the application:
+When you're finished with the example, you can instruct Layer0 to delete the environment and terminate the application.

 `l0 environment delete demo-env`